grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 more sensible for us to continue on the track down to the river Gwenffrwd and then circuit back to the car from there.

-The short return trail is even steeper than the one we chose ; steep enough to warn me that I have overestimated how much walking/climbing /bracken scrambling my left knee can manage in a day.
+The short return trail is even steeper than the one we chose; steep enough to warn me that I have overestimated how much walking/climbing /bracken scrambling my left knee can manage in a day.
 We quickly find ourselves back at the original reserve information panel, from whence we retrace our steps back to the car.
 What a place!